-Please note that the "break-system-packages" directive is a somewhat misleading choice of words.
+Note: The --break-system-packages directive is a somewhat misleading choice of words.
 Setting it will of course not break any system packages, but will simply allow installing pip packages user- and system-wide.
-While this \could\ in rare cases lead to version conflicts, it does not generally pose any problems.
+While this could in rare cases lead to version conflicts, it does not generally pose any problems, especially not in the case of installing Reticulum.